GM Leads First Quarter US Auto Sales As Tariffs Loom - UrduPoint

 GM said its US sales jumped 17 percent in the quarter from the same period a year ago, reporting 693,363 deliveries.

-Fellow major automakers Toyota, Honda, Hyundai and Kia also reported sales increases, while Ford logged a small decline.
+Fellow major automakers Toyota, Honda, Hyundai and Kia also reported sales increases, while Ford logged a small decline and Jeep and Chrysler parent Stellantis slid more sharply.

 Tariffs of 25 percent on imported vehicles and certain parts are set to kick in Thursday, and economists warn that the charges could cause average auto prices to surge by thousands of Dollars over time.